turfus/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/SemioticsSemantics_Lecture/Transcripts/Prose/AIFSS-04L Semiotics and Semantics Lecture ~ Sganzerla.wav.sentences.csv_transcript.md

 25:16 [[start:1516080][end:1519724]] Well, we can talk about that in terms of shared attention.
 [[start:1519852][end:1524480]] That's one form of this kind of model to cash this out.
-[[start:1524550][end:1531504]] So we have active inference capturing relevant statistical relations between environment and aging.
+[[start:1524550][end:1531504]] So we have active inference capturing relevant statistical relations between environment and agent.
-[[start:1531632][end:1552200]] And why I'm trying to think about here is how biosyniotics offer tools for these informational sensitivities and statistical relations to cache symbols in terms of use and interpretation within communities of language users.
+[[start:1531632][end:1552200]] And wat I'm trying to think about here is how biosemiotics offers tools for these informational sensitivities and statistical relations to cash symbols in terms of use and interpretation within communities of language users.

-25:56 [[start:1556400][end:1560072]] And that can only happen in the sense via directed action.
+25:56 [[start:1556400][end:1560072]] And that can only happen in a sense via directed action.
-[[start:1560136][end:1588660]] So the problem now will turn into how is it possible to specify the factors that are sufficient to constrain action and direct that into specific interaction fault is through the history interaction fault is European forestry.
+[[start:1560136][end:1588660]] So the problem we'll now turn to is how it is possible to specify the factors that are sufficient to constrain action and direct that into specific interaction.
+We will consider attention selection through the history of interactions in the case of  European forestry.
-[[start:1589000][end:1608052]] I'm picking this example from a very like from James, I really recommend kind of tells this story about how coordinated action, how states coordinate specific collective actions.
+[[start:1589000][end:1608052]] I'm picking this example from the book Seeing Like a State from James C. Scott, which I really recommend.
+He tells this story about coordinated action, how states coordinate specific collective actions.
 [[start:1608196][end:1610060]] But that's not the point that I want to talk here.
 [[start:1610130][end:1619200]] So here, let's unfold that a little bit in terms of the design of scientific forestry and think about scientific forestry as a practice.

-26:59 [[start:1619940][end:1672200]] And a practice that has an organizing principle that will like that will be the main important articulating story that can connect together how agriculture layouts plantations in specific ways and how collective farms will make specific choices in terms of this organization and how villages can structure themselves around one specific notion or one specific organizational principle and how everything can be calculated to make one type of practice, which is agriculture is a very general, more legible and more manipulable for different kinds of communities.
+26:59 [[start:1619940][end:1672200]] And a practice that has an organizing principle that will like that will be the main important articulating story that can connect together how agriculture lays out plantations in specific ways and how collective farms will make specific choices in terms of this organization and how villages can structure themselves around one specific notion or one specific organizational principle and how everything can be calculated to make one type of practice, which is agriculture, very general, more legible and more manipulable for different kinds of communities.
 [[start:1672360][end:1682304]] So in that we will involve manipulating the very concrete aspects of the land, the terrain, the products, the workforce.

 28:02 [[start:1682432][end:1691510]] So it has a very encompassing effect over time and in a very concrete sense.
 [[start:1693340][end:1706004]] And interestingly when you talk about European forestry and how European forestry was modeling the terrain and how it's catching out value of these terrains.
-[[start:1706132][end:1722432]] They were not trying to do that to successfully depict the full range of diversity of the actual social activity and the actual activity of agriculture or the richness of the vegetation or they are not even trying.
+[[start:1706132][end:1722432]] They were not trying to do that, to successfully depict the full range of diversity of the actual social activity and the actual activity of agriculture or the richness of the vegetation.

 28:42 [[start:1722486][end:1724016]] They didn't intend to do that.
 [[start:1724038][end:1730370]] That was not the point of this kind of modeling turned into a practice, right?
 [[start:1730920][end:1741060]] Those models generally represent specific slices of nature that were interesting for one specific official observer.
 [[start:1741480][end:1758700]] And that point is really important because that will shape how all these communities and how the terrain and how the forest will unfold over time within this specific perspective.

-29:19 [[start:1759680][end:1769570]] So I bring here a quote that I really really like because it tries to flesh this out in simple terms and very useful ones.
+29:19 [[start:1759680][end:1769570]] So I bring here a quote that I really, really like because it tries to flesh this out in simple terms and very useful ones.

-29:30 [[start:1770580][end:1791780]] So, thinking that exaggerating only slightly, one might say that the interest in forest was resolved through one fiscal specific single number, which was the revenue that yield from the timber that was extracted annually.
+29:30 [[start:1770580][end:1791780]] So, thinking that exaggerating only slightly, one might say that the crown's interest in forests was resolved through one fiscal lens into one specific single number, which was the revenue yield from the timber that was extracted annually.
-[[start:1792440][end:1797528]] Well, that's okay, that's understandable, that's intelligible and that happens to you every day.
+[[start:1792440][end:1797528]] Well, that's okay, that's understandable, that's intelligible and that happens to you every day
-[[start:1797614][end:1813340]] In terms of how we understand our economy but what is interesting about this quote is that the best way to appreciate how heroic was this constriction of vision is to notice what falls outside the field of vision.
+[[start:1797614][end:1813340]] in terms of how we understand our economy but what is interesting about this quote is that the best way to appreciate how heroic was this constriction of vision is to notice what falls outside the field of vision.
-[[start:1814240][end:1831456]] So what is missing from that is not the organizational principle of timber being valuable but everything that was not there or was being excluded treason bushes and planters and plants that hold little to non potential for that purpose.
+[[start:1814240][end:1831456]] So what is missing from that is not the organizational principle of timber being valuable but everything that was not there or was being excluded trees and bushes and plants that hold little to no potential for that purpose.

-30:31 [[start:1831568][end:1837920]] So missing out of that is floridiversity foliage, fruits, et cetera, twigs and branches.
+30:31 [[start:1831568][end:1837920]] So missing out of that is flora diversity, foliage, fruits, et cetera, twigs and branches.

 30:38 [[start:1838000][end:1840704]] Missing out of that are insects and small animals.
 [[start:1840752][end:1855128]] Depending on this diversity, all this ecological organization falls out of the organizational principle and that has very concrete consequences that we still suffer.
-[[start:1855184][end:1865772]] Her we still live in the height of this climate crisis that also starts from this kind of thinking.
+[[start:1855184][end:1865772]] Here we still live in the height of this climate crisis that also starts from this kind of thinking.
-[[start:1865906][end:1887430]] So it has really very material consequences for us and had for them at the time, if you read more about it, that a timber, by trimming and domesticating nature, so much decreased in quality and then eventually decreased in value, which prompted them to try to reorganize that kind of story.
+[[start:1865906][end:1887430]] So it has really very material consequences for us and had for them at the time, if you read more about it, that timber, by trimming and domesticating nature so much, decreased in quality and then eventually decreased in value, which prompted them to try to reorganize that kind of story.
 [[start:1888840][end:1889396]] And what?

-31:29 [[start:1889418][end:1894216]] I want to call attention with the example is that also it brings some specific ways of talking about it.
+31:29 [[start:1889418][end:1894216]] I want to call attention to with the example is that also it brings some specific ways of talking about it.

 31:34 [[start:1894238][end:1900612]] It brings vocabulary that only exists in terms of this type of practice specifically.
 [[start:1900756][end:1908524]] So this vocabulary constrains nature in a way by pruning what cannot be used.